How to Become a Social Media Manager

 Social media is evolving all the time, with new social platforms being introduced to the market and new features being added to existing ones.
 As the social media landscape has grown, so has the impact of social media management.

-Statista reports more than 5 billion people are projected to use social media in 2025, up from approximately 4 billion users in 2020.
-Rapid growth has also been seen in the amount of money businesses spend on social media marketing each year.
+Statista reported more than 5.2 billion people — nearly 64% of the global population — were social media users as of February 2025.
+Rapid growth has also been seen in the amount of money businesses spend on social media marketing each year; by the end of 2025, annual social media advertising spending is expected to top $276 billion, according to Statista.

 As businesses invest more in social media marketing, the day-to-day role of a social media manager has expanded.